 A Fellow Creative

 He speaks his mind through his thought-provoking, observational, and often very personal journal entries, which are interspersed with poetry, and of course, his music.
-Trance’s contemplative perspective explores and synthesizes elements of philosophy, psychology, spirituality, the esoteric, and mindfulness — with an aim to contribute to and inspire personal, and collective enlightenment and transformation.
+Trance’s contemplative perspective explores and synthesizes elements of philosophy, psychology, spirituality, science, and the esoteric — with an aim to contribute to and inspire personal, and collective enlightenment and transformation.

-Courage, curiosity, authenticity and vulnerability… cornerstones of a life well lived, deeply engaged, and felt with all of who and what we are.
+Courage, curiosity, authenticity and vulnerability…the cornerstones of a life well lived.

 ~ ~ ~